Carrier system: History

-Carrier systems increase economic efficiency by carrying more traffic on comparable cost of communication infrastructure.
-19th century telephone systems, operating by direct baseband transmission, could only carry one telephone call on each wire pair, hence routes with heavy traffic needed many wire pairs.
+Carrier systems increased the economic efficiency of long-distance telephony by allowing multiple calls to share the same transmission medium.
+In 19th-century systems using direct baseband transmission, each wire pair carried a single telephone circuit, so routes with heavy traffic required large numbers of pairs.

-In the 1920s, frequency-division multiplexing could carry several circuits on the same balanced wires, and by the 1930s L-carrier and similar systems carried hundreds of calls simultaneously on coaxial cables.
-The capacity of these systems increased in the middle of the century.
+The introduction of frequency-division multiplexing in the early 20th century allowed multiple voice channels to be carried on a single line (carrier telephony).
+Early systems were followed in the 1930s by standardized multi-channel implementations and trials such as the Morristown cable carrier experiment, which demonstrated the feasibility of transmitting multiple carrier channels over cable.
+Subsequent systems, including the 12-channel J and K group architectures and later coaxial carrier systems such as the L-carrier series, scaled this approach to hundreds and eventually thousands of simultaneous calls on a single transmission path.

 In the 1950s, research began into further increasing the throughput of terminal equipment by using digital signals with time-division multiplexing (TDM).
 This work led to T-carrier, E-carrier and other similar digital systems.

 Due to the shorter repeater spacings required by digital systems, long-distance transmission still used FDM until the late 1970s when optical fiber was improved to the point that digital connections became the cheapest ones for all distances, short and long.
 By the end of the century, analog connections between and within telephone exchanges became rare.